GoodnessJames/AirBnB_clone_v2/README.md

 Project Overview

 In this Project we will fork an existing codebase including making vairous changes/updates and improvements.
 This basics is to learn about unit testing, handling various storage engine and working environment variables.

+Background Context

+We are going to work in an existing codebase that raise questions and require updates.
+We will decify the codes without necessarily rewriting everything.